Combating Corporate Greed with Sam Coffey

-Recently, our own Sam Coffey was invited to contribute to the Daily Business Review on Combating Corporate Greed as it Relates to the PizzaFire Explosion.
+Recently, our own Sam Coffey was invited to contribute to the Daily Business Review on Combating Corporate Greed.

 We’re seeing this drama play out in Broward County in the ongoing aftermath of the July 6, 2019, violent explosion that ripped through the Plantation Mall on a quiet holiday weekend.
 The event left the well-known retail center looking like a war zone after a bombing.
 Skeletons of buildings remained and the sight of people stumbling from the rubble enveloped in smoke is etched in our memories.